 It is well recognized that professional accountants are often the preferred source of advice for SMEs, typically forming long-term relationships founded on trust.
 SMPs can provide a range of high-quality professional services to their SME clients, including audit and assurance and expert business advisory services.

 IFAC supports this critical sector through a number of initiatives to raise the profile and build the capacity of SMPs globally.
-With input and guidance from the SMP Committee, IFAC represents SMPs’ interests to standard setters and regulators, facilitates the sharing of tools and resources to help them compete in the global marketplace, and speaks out to raise awareness of their role and value, especially in supporting SMEs.
+With input and guidance from the SMP Committee, IFAC represents SMPs’ interests to standard setters and regulators, facilitates the sharing of tools and resources to help them compete in the global marketplace, and speaks out to raise awareness of their role and value, especially in supporting SMEs, and the importance of the small business sector overall.